|

 Toloma 5k: Registration Now Open

 Get moving and celebrate community!
 The Toloma 5k raises funds to support Native American programming and brings together students, staff, faculty, and community members to celebrate wellness, culture, and connection.
-Enjoy a vendor fair, grab your official Toloma 5k t-shirt, and join the fun!
+All proceeds support Native American programming.
+Non-runners are welcome to register.
+Enjoy a vendor fair, grab your official Toloma 5K t-shirt, and join the fun!

 March 21 | 8:00 AM